 Instructions

-- Add diced beef to a large bowl.
-Sprinkle the beef with a big pinch of salt, and then add the flour.
+- Add the diced beef to a large bowl.
+Sprinkle the beef with a big pinch of salt, then add the flour.
 Toss to coat until the flour is evenly distributed on the meat.
 Set aside.

 - Carefully pour the mixture into the slow cooker.
 Add in the potatoes and carrots and stir the mixture with a wooden spoon until it’s well combined.